 When planning online projects in the past, I often heard phrases like "if someone wants to know something, they'll call us or ask us".
 With the new focus on social distancing and working, we no longer have that luxury.

-That's why mobile design, performance, usability and the like will remain important factors in the creation of your website in 2021.
+That's why mobile design, performance, usability, etc. will remain important when building your website in 2021.